sherlifelix/blog/_posts/2020-10-25-contact-us.md

 ---
 date: '2020-10-25 15:28 +0530'
 layout: blog_detail
+author_name: Sherli
+author_image: /assets/img/avatar.png
+published: true
+title: ToKnowIsGood
+blog_description: about
+blog_category: about
 thumbnail: /assets/img/animation.png
-author_name: Thomas
-published: true
-title: Contact Us
-author_image: /assets/img/avatar.png
-blog_description: contact
 permalink: '/contact, /category/contact'
-description: contact
-blog_category: about
+description: about
 ---

 We @ToKnowisGood aim to create and curate engaging content for millions of people worldwide thereby increasing their intent to know more!!
 We strive to bring forth some exciting and useful information to you on a regular basis.